lerdmann1601/HERA-Matlab/README.md

     git clone https://github.com/lerdmann1601/HERA-Matlab.git
     ```

-2. **Add to MATLAB Path:**
+2. **Install/Configure Path:**

+    Navigate to the repository folder and run the setup script to add HERA to
+    your MATLAB path.

     ```matlab
-    % Run the setup script to configure the path automatically setup_HERA
+    cd HERA-Matlab
+    setup_HERA
     ```